sippohippo/social-media-feed-experiment/README.md

 source venv/bin/activate
 pip install -r ./requirements.txt
 ```
-4. Setup the database and populate it with test data
+4. Setup the database and populate it with test data.
+Note, you need to change the address in lines 7-12 in the test data!

 ```bash
 psql < schema.sql